jim-y/fluxury/README.md

 =======

 A React - Flux starter kit with Grunt and Backbone.
-The template contains an implementation of Dartlang's [Avast, Ye Pirates](https://www.dartlang.org/codelabs/darrrt/) example.
+The template contains an implementation of Dartlang's [Avast, Ye Pirates](https://www.dartlang.org/codelabs/darrrt/) written in flux.

 Usage
 =====